pathwaycom/llm-app/examples/pipelines/drive_alert/README.md

 Your Slack application  will need at least `chat:write.public` scope enabled.

 ### Setup environment:
-First, set your env variables in the .env file placed in the root of the repo.
+Set your env variables in the .env file placed in this directory or in the root of the repo.

 ```bash
 OPENAI_API_KEY=sk-...